 Aruba Central Two-Tier Data Center

 The Aruba ESP Two-Tier Data Center can be configured using Aruba Central or Aruba Fabric Composer (AFC).
+The Two-Tier architecture uses Layer 2 multi-chassis links between a VSX pair of core switches and a set of server access switches.
 The following deployment example uses Aruba Central, enabling a single management platform for both campus and data center networks that provides advanced troubleshooting features and performance feedback.

 Table of contents